 But this denial sounded increasingly hollow.

-And so it happened that her journeys slowly but surely wove her path back.
+And so it happened that her journeys slowly but surely spiralled her path back.
 Back to the city of her memory, the city of her youth.
 To Isidora.
 Home.

 And home she came, eventually, but not to the Isidora she remembered.